miheretab/cakephp-aggregate-cache/README.md

             'foreignKey' => 'post_id'
         ]);

+		//use 'AggregateCache.AggregateCache' if it is as a Plugin or 'AggregateCache' if it is as Model Behavior
 		$this->addBehavior('AggregateCache.AggregateCache', [
 				'created' => [      #Syntax OPT1 - 'created' is the name of the name of the field we want to trigger by 'model'=>'Posts',   # Post is the model we want to update with the new details